-The unstamped, hardened and factory-ground faces of antifriction bearings or appropriately machined shaft collars and ends as well as support washers, thrust needlebearing washers or washers stamped from spring sheet or other economical solutions are suitable as the sealing surface.
-Steel, brass, bronze, aluminium alloys and ceramic can be employed as the materials..
+The unstamped, hardened, and factory-ground faces of anti-friction bearings or appropriately machined shaft collars and ends, as well as support washers, thrust needle-bearing washers, or washers stamped from spring sheet, (or other economical solutions) are suitable as the sealing surface.
+Steel, brass, bronze, aluminum alloys, and ceramic can be used as the materials.

 The sealing surface must be perfectly smooth and hard and may not contain any spiral grooves or scratches.

-The reception hole and the shaft must be chamfered napprox.
-150 for at least 1 mm.
+The reception hole and the shaft must be chamfered approx. 150 for at least 1 mm.

-The tolerances for the functional dimensions of the seals ares shown in the tables (pages Type VI, VA, DI).
+The tolerances for the functional dimensions of the seals are as shown in the tables (pages Type VI, VA, DI).